Moya/Moya/docs/MigrationGuides/migration_14_to_15.md

 ### New values

-If the old `Task` value starts with ".request", use the new `Task.request` value.
+If the old `Task` value starts with “request”, use the new `Task.request` value.

-If the old `Task` value starts with ".upload", use the new `Task.upload` value.
+If the old `Task` value starts with “upload”, use the new `Task.upload` value.

-If the old `Task` value starts with ".download", use the new `Task.download` value.
+If the old `Task` value starts with “download”, use the new `Task.download` value.